30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 Sometimes we can underestimate the power of a simple thank you note.
 Whether it’s by hand or a quick email, thank you can go a long way in helping employees feel appreciated.

 A great place to start is by purchasing a stack of thank you cards.
-Then, when an employee goes above and beyond, helps with a task you were having trouble with or offer support to another employee, write a quick thank you note.
+Then, when an employee goes above and beyond, helps with a task you were having trouble with or offers support to another employee, write a quick thank you note.
 This simple act will leave a long-lasting impact on your staff.

 10) Build an Employee Recognition Plan